-If you’ve ever wanted to own a mighty tiger without having to worry about getting your head bitten off, then this cute kitty is probably the closest you can get!
-The stunning Toyger first appeared in the 1980s, by crossing domestic shorthaired tabbies with Bengal cats.
-This created the distinct tiger-like marking the Toyger breed is known for.
-The creator of the breed, Judy Sugden, stated that the breed was developed to inspire people to assist in the conservation of wild tigers.
+If you’ve ever wanted to own a mighty tiger without having to worry about getting your head bitten off, then this cute kitty is the closest you can ever get!
+The stunning Toyger first appeared in the 1980s, and came into extistence by crossing domestic shorthaired tabbies with Bengal cats.
+This created the distinct tiger-like marking the Toyger breed is now widely known for.
+The creator, Judy Sugden, stated that the breed was developed to inspire people to assist in the conservation of wild tigers.
 Today, the Toyger is loved for its outgoing personality and exotic appearance.

 Toygers are medium-sized cats that look like, well, a small tiger!
 They boast athletic, muscular bodies with a broad chest, long muscular tail, and large paws with prominent knuckles.
 Their medium-sized bodies are held low compared to other breeds, which gives them their sleek appearance.
 When viewed from the front, their faces should form an elongated upside-down heart shape, with tall rounded ears and a well-defined muzzle.
 Toygers tend to have thick furring on their temples and ears but ear-tufts are considered to be undesirable in this breed.